 Whilst English is a complicated language, currently made up of over 200,000 words, there are multiple occasions every day when an English word just isn’t enough to convey an emotion.

 - Mad at Donald Trump for another outrageous remark?
 Describe him as having a Backpfeifengesicht (pronounced: back-fy-fen-guh-zisht) – in German it’s a face badly in need of a slap.
-“When I see Trump on TV all I see is a Backpfeifengesicht”
+“When I see Trump on TV all I see is a Backpfeifengesicht” (I feel like this example of how to speak like a local is going to be used quite frequently in my house!)

 - Ever tried getting a seat at your local cafe but all the spaces are taken?
 Yes, us too.
 The French would call these table hoggers seigneur-terraces (p: sen-yeur te-razs) – coffee shop dwellers who sit at tables for far longer than they should.
-“Urgh, I can’t bear this place it’s full of seigneur-terraces”
+“Urgh, I can’t bear this place, it’s full of seigneur-terraces”

 - We all know a Linslus (p: lin-sloose).
 The Swedish name for someone who always wants to have their face in a photo is a perfect way to describe the Instagram-obsessed. ”Have you met Kelly?
-She’s such a Linslus – just look at her feed”
+She’s such a Linslus – just look at her feed” (again, another useful word to speak like a local to add to my vocabulary).

 - Are you longing for something?
 Yearning for that missing part of you?
 Feel that there is something within you that isn’t fulfilled?
 Yet you can’t for the life of you figure out what the hell it is?
 You could well be suffering from Toska (p: tuska).
 This word is a Russian term that sums up the knowledge that something is missing, spiritually, but one doesn’t know what and it leaves them in a frustrated position.
 “I’m feeling a bit Toska, right now.
 I think I need to meditate over it a bit more”